 The former Borussia Dortmund boss arrived at Anfield in 2015 and has improved his side season upon season, winning the club’s sixth Champions League title last season before finally ending a long wait for domestic success.

 Klopp was already an iconic figure in Liverpool’s history even before his silverware laden spell which only looks like continuing in the coming seasons, the Reds seemingly primed for a sustained period of success.

-The enigmatic German is, in fact, Liverpool’s eight manager of the Premier League era, so we thought we’d take a look at each one of the Anfield outfits previous bosses, and it’s fair to say they’ve had varying degrees of success…
+The charismatic German is, in fact, Liverpool’s eighth manager of the Premier League era, so we thought we’d take a look at each one of the Anfield outfits previous bosses, and it’s fair to say they’ve had varying degrees of success…

 Happy Friday, Reds! 🤩🤩🤩 pic.twitter.com/7qUWOsszb6